LalieA/branch-prediction-eval/README.md

 The report is then available in the `todo/rendu/` under the name `tp-branch-res.pdf`.

-This work was done as part of the Conception and Exploitation of multi-core architectures course in the last year of engineering courses at Grenoble INP - Ensimag, UGA.
+This work was done as part of the Conception and Exploitation of multi-core architectures course given in the last year of the Information Systems Engineering specialization at Grenoble INP - Ensimag, UGA.